DevarshiBohra/Mudra-Ring/README.md

 ## 🚀 How to Use

 1. Power on your **Mudra device** and connect via Bluetooth.
-2. Open the `Mudra.exe` application.
+2. Open the `Mudra-Setup.exe` application.
 3. Select your preferred **gesture mappings** for apps.
 4. Start controlling your PC with **gestures + mouse functionality**.